Can you vibe-code an online marketplace?

 As Ben Werdmuller observes in his insightful analysis about vibe coding, " It takes real engineering skill to craft a prompt that will do the right thing and result in a strong architecture.–– To properly architect a system, there’s a lot you need to consider.
 This includes performance, scalability, and the ongoing overhead of maintaining a project and keeping it safe: nobody wants to rely on software that proves to be slow, insecure, or impossible to update.
 You also need to assess the technical implications of a project: are there technical standards that the project should be adhering to, or battle-tested best practices that the design should take into consideration?"

-Again, the challenge isn’t as much what I know to be wrong, but how much I don’t know.
-I will have no idea how much traffic my platform can actually take before it can no longer take it.
+Again, the challenge isn’t so much what I know to be wrong as how much I don’t know.
+I'll have no idea how much traffic my platform can actually take before it can no longer take it.
 Will it crash or slow down already with 100 concurrent users, or when there are more than 1,000 listings in the database?
-It's difficult to vibe-code tools that would test your marketplace for things like scalability and performance.
+It's difficult to vibe code tools that would test your marketplace for things like scalability and performance.

 In my experiment, I discovered many ways in which vibe coding can help a non-technical marketplace founder: it's great for prototyping, design exploration, and communicating requirements to developers.
-I also see endless use cases for it building simpler, less risky things like websites, automations, internal tools, and simple apps.
-I’ve already created lots of these for both my work and free time purposes, and I could even see myself running a simple vibe-coded niche SaaS application and charging people for using it.
+I also see endless use cases for it, building simpler, less risky things like websites, automations, internal tools, and straightforward apps.
+I’ve already created lots of these for both work and free-time purposes, and I could even see myself running a simple vibe-coded niche SaaS application and charging people to use it.

 But my conclusion is that marketplaces are still too complex to be vibe coded entirely from scratch by non-technical founders.
-First of all, it still takes quite a long time and requires significant technological learning, with no clear upside compared to using existing SaaS solutions.
-Even more importantly, running a vibe-coded live marketplace is risky for issues related to security, adaptability, and scaling.
+First of all, it still takes a long time and requires significant technical learning, with no clear upside over using existing SaaS solutions.
+Even more importantly, running a vibe-coded live marketplace is risky due to issues with security, adaptability, and scalability.

 This applies to founders using Sharetribe, too.
 Sharetribe's open developer platform lets you extend your marketplace with custom code, and we see more and more non-technical founders applying vibe coding to their Sharetribe marketplaces.

-If you vibe code on top of Sharetribe, the good thing is that Sharetribe takes care of 90% of the issues related to running a reliable marketplace: security, adaptability, scaling, and performance.
-This makes vibe-coding design changes or feature customizations low-risk.
-Building something more complex (e.g. a completely unique user interface, integrations to third-party systems, or changes to the structure and data model) on top of Sharetribe’s infrastructure still requires technical expertise.
+If you vibe code on top of Sharetribe, the good thing is that Sharetribe takes care of 90% of the issues involved in running a reliable marketplace: security, adaptability, scalability, and performance.
+This makes vibe coding design changes or feature customizations low-risk.
+Building something more complex (e.g., a completely unique user interface, integrations to third-party systems, or changes to the structure and data model) on top of Sharetribe’s infrastructure still requires technical expertise.

 However, if you're a software developer who can review the code, AI can already make you considerably faster at customizing your Sharetribe marketplace.
-We’re also developing Sharetribe in a direction where even non-developers could do more with AI: using vibe coding for building a unique user experience on top of our reliable marketplace backend where the truly complex parts (payments, trust, security, compliance) continue to be built and maintained by humans.
+We’re also developing Sharetribe in a direction where even non-developers could do more with AI: using vibe coding to build a unique user experience on top of our reliable marketplace backend, while the truly complex parts (payments, trust, security, compliance) continue to be built and maintained by humans.

 I conducted my vibe coding experiments throughout 2025.
-Most of the information in this article is based on the experiment I did in Nov-Dec 2025 with the best models at the time.
+Most of the information in this article is based on an experiment I conducted in Nov-Dec 2025 using the best models available at the time.

 But the industry is changing fast.
-It’s likely that a year from now, many if not most of the things I said in this article about the speed of development and simple bugs AI made will be outdated.
-I already saw fast improvement in between my first and last experiments: I conducted several, and the last one was the first time where I could get a fully functional demo to hand to my colleagues.
-The previous versions always got stuck with unresolvable bugs, which just didn’t happen with the latest experiment.
+It’s likely that a year from now, many, if not most, of the things I said in this article about the speed of development and the simple bugs AI made will be outdated.
+I already saw rapid improvement between my first and last experiments: I conducted several, and the last one was the first time I could hand my colleagues a fully functional demo.
+The previous versions always got stuck on unresolvable bugs, which didn’t happen in the latest experiment.

-With the more fundamental issues related to reliability, adaptability, and performance, I’m less certain.
-My biggest concern is security:
+Regarding the more fundamental issues of reliability, adaptability, and performance, I’m less certain.
+My biggest concern is security.

-The more popular vibe coding tools become, the more they will gain the interest of attackers, who will certainly be figuring out their vulnerabilities and directing their attacks against them.
+The more popular vibe-coding tools become, the more they will attract the interest of attackers, who will certainly be identifying their vulnerabilities and directing attacks against them.
 When you're running a business that is operating other people's data and money, you need to either know enough about security yourself or have the backing of someone who does.

 But security isn't the only gap.
 A marketplace that can't handle growth, or where every update risks invisible breakage, isn't a foundation you can build a business on.
-Real users expect their payments to work each time, their data to be safe at all times, and the platform to stay up always.
-Meeting those expectations requires either the technical skill to verify your code or a platform built by people who can.
+Real users expect their payments to work every time, their data to be safe at all times, and the platform to always be up.
+Meeting those expectations requires either the technical skill to verify your code or a platform built by people who have that skill.

 What vibe coding can already change is how founders explore, prototype, and communicate their ideas before they build.
 And that alone makes it worth every founder's time.